orionmclain/SDP/README.md

 Completed by myself, Jared Malone, Michael Winters, and William Reed

-The Whose Hoo Bird Feeder is an innovative device designed to provide bird enthusiasts with a better understanding of the bird population in their yard.
+The Whose Hoo Bird Feeder is an embedded device designed to provide bird enthusiasts with a better understanding of the bird population in their yard.
 By combining embedded technologies, such as a BeagleBone Black microcontroller, microphone, camera, beam break sensor, and a Wi-Fi module, this bird feeder offers a hands-free, automated birding experience.

 ## Features
 **Bird Detection:** The beam break sensor detects the presence of birds at the feeder, triggering the camera to capture images of the birds.
 This allows users to log and document bird visits.